sorted-bits/quantumhub-app/content/docs/Development/SDK/device.md

 When the target temperature of a climate attribute is changed, this method is called.
 The supplied parameter contains the changed [`ClimateAttribute`](/docs/development/sdk/device-attributes/#climateattribute) and the new value.

+### `onTargetHumidityChanged?(attribute: ClimateAttribute, value: number): Promise<void>;`

+When the target humidity of a climate attribute is changed, this method is called.
+The supplied parameter contains the changed [`ClimateAttribute`](/docs/development/sdk/device-attributes/#climateattribute) and the new value.

 ## Github

 [device.ts](https://github.com/sorted-bits/quantumhub-sdk/blob/main/src/interfaces/device.ts).